Does air pollution from traffic cause asthma?

 What is the exact cause of asthma?

-While many triggers of asthma attacks are known, the exact cause of the disorder itself isn’t known, according to the National Institutes of Health.
-The interaction of genetic and environmental factors is believed to be at work.
+Many triggers of asthma attacks are known, but the exact cause of the disorder itself isn’t known, according to the Mayo Clinic.2 Interaction between genetic and environmental factors is believed to be at work.

 Traffic pollution may cause asthma

-Research conducted by the University of Southern California found that at least 8% of cases of childhood asthma in Los Angeles County were attributable to traffic related pollution.
+- Researchers at the University of Southern California found in 2012 that at least 8% of cases of childhood asthma in Los Angeles County were attributable to traffic-related pollution.4

 Reducing exposure to traffic pollution